Skip to main content

 Processing time

-Usually granted quickly — often within minutes to 3 working days
+Often automatic within minutes via the app; allow up to 3 working days

-The United Kingdom has rolled out an Electronic Travel Authorisation (ETA) — a US-ESTA-style system that visa-exempt visitors must now obtain before travelling to England, Scotland, Wales, or Northern Ireland.
-It is not a visa, but it is mandatory for those who need it.
+The United Kingdom now requires an Electronic Travel Authorisation (ETA) — a US-ESTA-style digital permission — from visa-exempt visitors before they travel to England, Scotland, Wales, or Northern Ireland.
+It is not a visa, but for those who need it the requirement is now strictly enforced: since 25 February 2026, airlines and other carriers must refuse boarding to anyone without a valid ETA.

 What Is the UK ETA?

-The UK ETA is a digital travel authorisation linked to your passport.
-It is required for nationalities that do not need a full visa for short visits — including US, Canadian, Australian, and (since 2025) EU citizens.
-It permits tourism, visiting family and friends, short business trips, and stays of up to six months.
+The UK ETA is a digital travel authorisation linked electronically to your passport — there is no sticker or document to print.
+It covers tourism, visiting family and friends, short business trips, and stays of up to six months at a time.

-It is not a visa and does not guarantee entry — a border officer still makes the final decision — but without an approved ETA, airlines will not let you board.
+It is not a visa and does not guarantee entry — a border officer still makes the final decision — but without an approved ETA, carriers will not let you board.
+It is the UK equivalent of the US ESTA or Canada's eTA.

 Who Needs a UK ETA?